virtualcitySYSTEMS/map-ui/documentation/ACTIONS.md

 VcsAction can be validated using [validateAction()](../src/components/lists/VcsActionList.vue).
 There is a set of helper functions providing standard user interactions.
 See [actionHelper.js](../src/actions/actionHelper.js) for more information.
+Action should be discoverable via the `data-action-name` HTML attribute.
+This is applied to buttons automatically when using a VcsActionList to render an action.

 ## Toggle Action